Ranchosky/OAN/README.md

-# Less is More: Efficient Object Detection in Large Aerial Images
+# Fewer is More: Efficient Object Detection in Large Aerial Images

 ## Introduction
-This work presents an Objectness Activation Network (OAN) for judging whether each patch exists objects or not.
-OAN is a light-weight fully convolutional network that guides detectors where to focus.
-OAN assists the detectors to focus on less patches but achieve more efficient inference and more accurate results.
+This work presents an Objectness Activation Network (OAN) to help detectors focus on fewer patches but achieve more efficient inference and more accurate results, enabling a simple and effective solution to object detection in large images.
 On extremely large Gaofen-2 images (29200×27620 pixels), our OAN improves the detection speed by 70.5%.

 ## Acknowledgement
 Our OAN is implemented based on the [MMdetection](https://github.com/open-mmlab/mmdetection)